rlassche/ng6_websockets/README.md

-# Angular 7.2.4, rxjs 6.4.0 and WebSockets
+# Angular 9.0.7, rxjs 6.5.4 and WebSockets

-I copied the code from ??? (forgotten, sorry) and modified it for Angular7.
+Ported to Angular 9.

 The software uses a demo websocket server at `ws://echo.websocket.org/` over http or https.